W-55974626db43711d2852-1.jpg

-iOS 17.3, which Apple has just released for iPhone, comes with a new security feature to better prevent theft.
-It will prevent bad guys from taking control of your iPhone and accessing anything stored in iCloud as well as other important accounts like banking or email.
+iOS 17.3, which Apple has just released for iPhone, is equipped with a new security feature to better prevent theft.
+It will prevent bad guys from taking control of the iPhone and accessing anything stored in iCloud as well as other important accounts like banks or emails.
 Instead of using a lock screen password for security, the device theft protection feature will require Face ID or Touch ID to perform certain tasks.

 Additionally, the security delay feature also requires Face ID or Touch ID, waiting an hour, and then successfully biometric authentication again before being able to perform sensitive tasks like changing the device passcode, Apple ID password.